This Week’s Bulletin

 Connect to God

 This week we will gather for worship at 9:30 am.
-The service will be live-streamed and replayed again at 11 am.
 This weeks service will be at zionreformed.online.church and streaming on our YouTube channel.
 We will also rebroadcast a version of the service on WCET at noon on Friday and 4pm next Sunday.
-Next week, we will remaking some upgrades to our live stream technology and this may impact our ability to replay the service at 11 am.
-The service will continue to be available on Facebook and YouTube to watch at your convenience.
+The service will continue to be available on YouTube to watch at your convenience.

 Grow in Community